-This easy and warming German Mulled Wine (Gluhwein) is a perfect drink to serve during festive season.
+This easy and warming German Mulled Wine recipe (Gluhwein) is a perfect drink to serve during festive season.
 It smells like Christmas and serves a crowd!

 Do you already know what drinks to serve on your Christmas dinner?
 Here is a creative option for you: German mulled wine (Gluhwein).